 2017: Female robot Sophia named an AI citizen in Saudi Arabia

-Released today: episode #33 of “Dan Hill’s EQ Spotlight,” featuring Steven W. Webster, the author of American Rage: How Anger Shapes Our Politics.
+Released today: episode #44 of “Dan Hill’s EQ Spotlight,” featuring Ming-Hui Huang, the co-author of The Feeling Economy: How Artificial Intelligence Is Creating the Era of Empathy.
 Listen to the clip below and click on the image to get to the new episode.

 Dan Hill, PhD, is the president of Sensory Logic, Inc.